christopher-aldred/personal-site/README.md

 ## How it works

-- SSG on Netlify
+- Static site generation on Netlify
-- Decap CMS pushes changes to github
+- Decap CMS pushes changes to github which are redeployed in under a minute
 - Requires Netlify Identity (Can be manually replaced with other Oauth services)

   - Preview styles and templates won't be applied in dev server, but the cms will work